EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 ### Single-cell

 Contains scripts for clusterization and description of tumour-infiltrating memory B cells in LUAD.
-The single-cell transcriptome data was obtained from Leader et al. [article](https://github.com/effiken/Leader_et_al).
+The single-cell transcriptome data was obtained from Leader et al. [article](https://github.com/effiken/Leader_et_al) and are publically available.
-Data were aligned by the authors of the article using Cell Ranger.
+Data for single-cell data analysis were aligned by the authors of the article using Cell Ranger.

 [**1_Labels.R**](/Single-cell/R_scripts/1_Labels.R)